Brown-University-Library/geodata_parse_ia_twitter/README.md

 1. Download this repo, or clone it

-2. Download a single, daily file from https://archive.org/details/twitterstream as a TAR, place it in the same folder as the scripts
+2. Download a single, daily file from https://archive.org/details/twitterstream and place it in the same folder as the scripts.
+The archive file format has differed over time, but is usually a ZIP or TAR file.

-3. Unzip the TAR, which creates a subfolder for that date, which contains individual gz zip files
+3. Unzip the ZIP / TAR file, which creates a subfolder for that date, which contains additional, individual archive files.
+Again, these archive formats vary and could include tar, zip, gz, bz2, or 7z.

-4. Unzip all of the gz zip files, to reveal many individual json files.
-NOTE: not all of the Internet Archive files are structured the same way; in order for the script to find the input, make sure the unzipped JSON files are in a subfolder that's one level below the folder that holds the scripts.
+4. Unzip all of the individual archived files, to reveal many individual json files.
+NOTE: not all of the Internet Archive files are organized in the same way.
+In this example, the zipped (gz) JSON files are stored directly in the top folder.
+In other cases, these files may be separated and nested in several subfolders.
+As long as the top folder is stored in the same folder as the scripts, and all of the JSON files have been unzipped, the script will function properly.
+There are many programs (7-zip for example) that can be used for unzipping multiple files at once.

    ![!Folder with scripts and data subfolder](files_1.png)